www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

 * Check warnings during `Build Reports` in Daily CI: https://codeberg.org/splitcells-net/net.splitcells.network.hub/actions
 * Update Java knowledge: https://javaevolved.github.io/de/
 # Tasks.
-* [ ] Test if Linux application is runnable.
-    * [ ] The application has to be built via `net.splitcells.network.distro` instead of `net.splitcells.network.distro.java`,
-      as `net.splitcells.network.distro.java.jar` is required by the GUI app.
 * [ ] Daily test repo process.
 * [ ] Also execute the shell project's test suite.
 * [ ] Check validity of all links.